Human food that cats can eat and what to avoid

 While they can eat some of the same foods, their primary diet should be kitten food to help them grow strong and healthy.
 You can learn more about feeding kittens here.

 You can feed the same plain, lean meat and fish as you would for an adult cat, but in smaller amounts.
-However, try to avoid raw meat unless you’ve spoken to your vet.
+But try to avoid raw meat unless you’ve spoken to your vet.
 This is because kitten’s immunities are still developing meaning they have less resilience to any harmful bacteria or parasites potentially found in raw food.

 Understanding what human food is safe for cats is crucial for any pet parent.
 It's important to remember that while there are many human foods cats can eat, there are just as many that can be extremely toxic.
 Treats should never replace a nutritionally balanced cat diet.
 Always consult with your vet if you're unsure about introducing new foods to your cat's routine.

-Remember, your cat's health and wellbeing is always the top priority.
+Your cat's health and wellbeing is always the top priority.

 cat eyeing a piece of cheese on a table